Managing mental health problems and symptoms

 What if my symptoms worsen?

-- If you are already accessing support, know that recovery is never linear.
-There will be bumps along the road, and times that things will feel worse than others.
+If you are already accessing support, know that recovery is never linear.
+There will be bumps along the road, and times when things will feel worse than others.

 Will I still be hospitalised in the current situation?